ulatrabanino/finalproject205/README.md

 1. Put all files in a directory in a code editor of your choice (we used VS Code)
 2. Create a virtual enivronment in that directory and install all of the import and from technologies (install technologies using this command: python -m pip install)
+3. Create two separate folders, one called templates and the other called uploads.
+Store the main html file in the templates folder.
-3. Activate the virtual enivronment using this command: (make sure to replace the project205env with your virtual enivronment name) .\project205env\Scripts\Activate.ps1
+4. Activate the virtual enivronment using this command: (make sure to replace the project205env with your virtual enivronment name) .\project205env\Scripts\Activate.ps1
-4. Enter in the following commands (press enter after each line)
+5. Enter in the following commands (press enter after each line)

       $env:FLASK_APP = "project.py"